 Managing your money well on holiday

-Perhaps you are looking forward to a trip overseas this summer?
+Perhaps you are looking forward to a trip overseas this year?
 Maybe a staycation closer to home, camping trip or city break is more your thing.

 Whatever you have in mind, it’s important to organise your holiday finances just as thoroughly as you plan which clothes to pack and where to stay.
-And with inflation still high, some forward planning can help to keep the cost down as well as protect you from theft and scams.
+Some forward planning can help to keep the cost down as well as protect you from theft and scams.

 Set a realistic budget